Beginner57/Beginner57/README.md

 - 👋 Hi, I’m Dejan Atelj.
 - 👀 I’m interested in finance and programming.
 - 🌱 I’m currently learning python for web with flask.
-- 💞️ I’m looking to collaborate on projects which automate processes.
+- 💞️ I’m looking to collaborate on projects which automate processes for better tomorrow.
 - 📫 How to reach me http://www.my7tory.com/.

 <!---